 We stopped for a restroom break before heading there because, although they have a portable restroom at Josephine Sculpture Park we wanted to get that out of the way before we got there.
 Hey, we know parents care about this sort of thing!
 JSP does have one restroom and one portapotty.

-Before you go, take a moment to learn about the history of this park and share it with your children.
 When you arrive at Josephine Sculpture Park, there is a small parking area beyond the house and an open area with picnic tables.
 This can be home base for you because all of the mowed paths throughout the park all lead back to this area.

 If you want to picnic throughout the park, sure, bring your stuff.
 But, if you want to leave your cooler in the car, you can easily come back and picnic right by the car in the shade!
 And, they have a giant canister of hand sanitizer and the portable bathroom is there as well.